 A focus on interoperability might also help multiply blockchain's benefits.

 Blockchain can boost the value you gain from investments in EDI and automation processes, bringing immutability, security and visibility to your connections with partners and systems, George said.

 "The ability to integrate with your current ecosystem will accelerate connectivity and information flow between parties and allow you to realize faster time to value," she said.

-As you evaluate technology options, think about how you will use it to tackle additional use cases and solve new challenges.
-For example, addressing the challenge of transaction visibility for permissioned partners from order to delivery might be a first step.
+As you evaluate technology options, think about how you will use it to tackle additional use cases and solve challenges.
+For example, addressing the challenge of transaction visibility for permissioned partners from order to delivery might be a step.

 "From there you might add invoice reconciliation capabilities, then returns management and extend to additional solutions," George said.